top of page

 RESEARCH TEAM

-Denise Veres, MS, RYT, Shanthi Project Founder and Research Coordinator
+Denise Veres, MS, RYT, Shanthi Project Founder

 Mark J. Sciutto, PhD, Muhlenberg College

 Dr. Sciutto has been at Muhlenberg since the Fall of 2001.
 He teaches Psychological Statistics, Research Methods, Abnormal Psychology, Psychological Assessment, Developmental Psychopathology, and Advanced Research in Psychology.
 His research focuses on the role that knowledge and misconceptions of Attention-Deficit/Hyperactivity Disorder (ADHD) might play in families’ help-seeking behavior.
-He is also researching issues of stigma related to Asperger’s Syndrome and Autism.
-Dr. Sciutto has collaborated with Shanthi Project research efforts for the past six years.
+He is also researching issues of stigma related to Asperger’s Syndrome and autism.
+Dr. Sciutto has collaborated with Shanthi Project research efforts for the past eight years.

 bottom of page